tomhendra/courses/14-fem-beginner/5-mastering-chrome-developer-tools-v2/README.md

 - There are shallow and retained sizes for memory in the Memory panel.
 - Shallow is the size of the data structure.
 Retained is the size of the data that is pointed to.
 So if a variable points to a huge array, if the variable could be garbage collected, retained is the potential memory that could be freed up.
 - Can take two snapshots and change the Summary dropdown to Comparison to see differences between the two snapshots.
+- Memory panel cannot identify source code, but if the issue is with a DOM node, you can use the `$0` trick to bring the variable into console.

+## 11. Experiments

+- Type chrome://flags/ into Chrome to enable dangerous/cool experimental features!
+- Gives you an idea of what's coming next in DevTools.